shohzot/githubnew/README.md

-hey lets make new friends
+hey lets make new friends lets do it